Abhay1Dhakl/health_assistant/README.md

 - **Frontend logs**: Open browser developer tools (F12) → Console tab
 - **Network requests**: Browser developer tools → Network tab

+## Design Documentation

+For detailed information about design choices, libraries used, and how hallucinations are addressed, see `DESIGN_NOTES.md`.

 ## Contributing

 1. Fork the repository